Why Does a Balance Sheet Need to Balance? Understanding the Key Formula

 Data entry errors

-Incorrect recordings of financial data can lead to imbalances in the balance sheet.
-Simple mistakes, such as entering the wrong numbers or misplacing decimal points, can result in assets not equalling liabilities plus shareholders’ equity.
+Any incorrect recordings of your business’ financial data can lead to an imbalance in the balance sheet.
+This can be caused by simple mistakes, such as entering the wrong numbers or potentially misplacing a decimal point.
+This can result in the balance sheet formula not calculating correctly.

 Omissions or missing transactions